Your First Olympic Distance Triathlon: From Zero to 51.5

 After the Finish Line

 Recovery begins immediately.
-Walk, don’t sit, for the first 15-20 minutes.
+Walk, do not sit, for the first 15-20 minutes.
 Consume protein and carbohydrates within 30 minutes.
 Rehydrate throughout the day.

 Reflect on your race, ideally with video if available.
 What worked?
 What surprised you?
 Where can you improve for next time?
 This analysis makes your next race faster and more enjoyable.

 Most importantly, enjoy the accomplishment.
-You’ve joined a community of athletes who challenge themselves physically and mentally.
-Whether this is your only triathlon or the first of many, you’ve done something special.
+You have joined a community of athletes who challenge themselves physically and mentally.
+Whether this is your only triathlon or the first of many, you have done something special.